-If you are a fan of grilled cheese and turkey/ham/tomato and the like, put the extra filling in the center, between slices of cheese.
+Add turkey, ham, tomato, or avocado as extra grilled cheese fillings.
+Put the extra filling in the center, between slices of cheese.
 That way, the cheese can still melt, and traps any stray tomato or meat juices that could make the bread soggy.
 Some of my fillings are turkey, ham, tomato, fig jam, and caramelized onions (use Gruyère cheese for the last two).

 I also recommend heating or cooking lunchmeat first, before adding it into a raw grilled cheese, so make sure the entire sandwich is hot throughout.
 The thicker you make it, the harder it is to cook a grilled cheese through without burning the bread.